kaffy90/javascript-projects/README.md

 ## javascript-projects
-build a Dice challenge web app game and a Drum kit musical web app with javascript
+build a Dice challenge web game and a Drum kit musical webpage with javascript